achavanga/FoodTruck_Challenge/README.md

 I decided to use the above technologies because:
 - I wanted to learn how to use Spark Java Web Framework and Freemaker.
-- I wanted to learn how to Deploy to Heroku Cloud Application Platform.
+- The application is hosted on Heroku Cloud Platform as I wanted to learn how to Deploy to Heroku.

 I also used Spark Java because it is easy to use and to deploy to Heroku.
 The application focuses on the front-end as it takes advantage of using the [DataSF](http://www.datasf.org/) datasource directly.
 I decided to download the bootstrap CSS so as to speed up my development as they are freely available bootstrap templates on google.
 I used Google Mapp API because I am familiar with it and is easy to use.